sean-campbelltech/Tax-Calculator/README.md

 If you already have a Microsoft SQL server instance running on a staging server or in Docker, you can skip this step.
 However, if you plan to connect from your Docker containers to a local Microsoft SQL server instance, it is advised that you rather run a new instance of Microsoft SQL server in Docker, because from the containers perspective, localhost means local to the container and not local to the host.

-Execute the following command to run Microsoft SQL server express in Docker:
+Execute the following command to run Microsoft SQL Server Express in Docker:

 ```
 docker run --name sql-container \